-A hot English summer's day, watching Wimbledon, perhaps a spot of village cricket or simply lazing in the back garden, one essential drink must be a glass of Pimm's, an English summer drink through and through.
-Pimm's is so quick and easy to prepare as you can see in the recipe below for a Pimm's No 1 Cup.
+A hot English summer's day, watching Wimbledon, perhaps a spot of village cricket or simply lazing in the back garden, then one essential drink must be a glass of Pimm's.
+Pimm's No 1 Cup is so quick and easy to prepare and is considered the drink of summer in Britain.

 - A jug or large container of water and ice